StoryIQ/puppet-selenium-grid/README.md

 ### Setting up a Hub

-Add the following to your Puppet manifest to Download Selenium Grid2, configure it as a Service, and starts the hub using the service.
+Add the following to your Puppet manifest to setup a Hub.
+This will Download Selenium Grid2, configure it as a Service, and will start the hub using the installed service.
 Grid2 requires a Java Virtual Machine to be installed, but this module makes no attempt at installing the Java dependency.

 ```class { "selenium_grid::hub":